InterActivity 2019 Call for Session Proposals

 Trust us.
 Our reading of many session evaluations allows us to offer these suggestions as you develop a proposal:

-- Avoid show-and-tell, instead include how you did what you did and how attendees can apply the information at their museums.
+- Your session will provide professional development for attendees.
+No show-and-tell, instead include how you did what you did and how attendees can apply the information you present at their museums.

 Session Chair Responsibilities